Saturday, July 11, 2015

 Vahan Kenderian was an immature twelve year old boy who took for granted his family and the security of his home.
 At the beginning of the book he stated, "I walked with the confidence of a boy who has grown up in luxury and knows that he will always be comfortable, always well fed, always warm in winter and cool in summer."
 By the time Vahan has survived several years on the run and ends up in a girls orphanage in Sivas with nothing but the tattered clothes on his back, he "wanted a home and a family more than anything in the world."
 He knows "that there was probably no such place and no such people" as his home is gone and his family murdered.

-Forgotten Fire is highly recommended to those who enjoy historical fiction.
+Forgotten Fire is highly recommended to those who are interested in history and want to learn more by reading historical fiction.
 Vahan's strong narrative and the compelling story of a boy trying to survive under horrific conditions will engage readers completely.
 Bagdasarian has included a map detailing Vahan's journey and provides both a Foreword to set the historical background and an Epilogue that states what became of Vahan.
 Sadly one hundred years later, little seems to have changes with regard to genocide in this part of the world.
-The massacres of Yazidis and Christians in Syria and Iraq by militant Islamists seems to demonstrate we have not learned yet from history.
+The massacres of Yazidis and Christians in Syria and Iraq by militant Islamists seems to demonstrate we have not yet learned from history.
 This only makes Forgotten Fire all the more relevant in educating young readers in the lessons history can teach.

-For more information on the Armenian Genocide please check out the Armenian National Institute's website.
+For more information on the Armenian Genocide please check out the Armenian National Institute's website at https://www.armenian-genocide.org/index.html

 Book Details: